maxdemaio/max-nextjs/data/blog/100-days-of-korean.md

 ### Day 1:

 **Today's Progress:** I received a free year of Duolingo Plus for being a volunteer events host for French!
-Jumped into learning the Korean alphabet, Hanguel.
+Jumped into learning the Korean alphabet, 한글.
 Unlike English it's organized into syllable blocks of two to four letters.

 **Thoughts:** Learning how syllable blocks sound how to write them and will be beneficial down the line.
 Knowing how consonants and vowels sound will be helpful despite edge cases.